mockko/livereload/README.md

 ![](http://github.com/mockko/livereload/raw/master/artwork/screenshot.png)

+**Please help spread the word — tweet or blog about LiveReload!**

 Watch an [awesome screencast by Gregg Pollack](http://blog.envylabs.com/2010/07/livereload-screencast/) at envylabs.com.

-**Warning: Windows is not supported yet.** We now have Windows installation instructions, but the directory watching does not work.
-Will be fixed later this week with transition to another monitoring API.

 **What do our users say?**